bebatut/PylProtPredictor/README.md

 > ```
 > But don't do that before running the analysis.

-- Download and prepare the reference database
+- Download and prepare the reference database (it can take several hours, depending of your connection)

 ```
 $ snakemake data/uniref90.dmnd